pujasingla/COMSW115-ScriptLite/README.md

 algorithm closely follows the production rule we defined above.

 ### Error Handling of Parser
 Error handling is done using SyntaxError exceptions when the expected token doesn't match the current token.
 This ensures the parser detects and reports syntax errors, such as missing or misplaced tokens (e.g., missing semicolons or unbalanced parentheses).
-Some examples:
+Only the first syntax error will be reported and the parser will exit.Some examples:
 1. **Missing Semicolon:**
    ```plaintext
    string x = "hello"